-MLT 126 Immunology and Serology
+\MLT 126 Immunology and Serology

-Prerequisites: Enrollment in the Medical Laboratory Technology program, MLT 110 and BIO 163

-This course introduces the immune system and response and basic concepts of antigens, antibodies, and their reactions.
+Prerequisites: Enrollment in the Medical Laboratory Technology program, MLT 110 and BIO 163 basic concepts of antigens, antibodies, and their reactions.
 Emphasis is placed on basic principles of immunologic and serodiagnostic techniques and concepts of cellular and humoral immunity in health and disease.
 Upon completion, students should be able to demonstrate theoretical comprehension and application in performing and interpreting routine immunologic and serodiagnostic procedures.